Reading time: 15min

 This step is so important, but it can be summarized into one because it’s one flow of thinking.

 “Act” means the act upon the review, so you adapt and enhance your activities and goals.
-If necessary, the original plan is adapted based on what you achieved, what’s still to do and what new goals are included.
+The original plan is adapted based on what you achieved, what’s still to do and what new goals are included.

 Simply speaking, you always adapt your plan and stay flexible.
-The only necessity for this is to take a couple of minutes of time to review your plan and make these adaptations.
+You only need to take a couple of minutes of time to review your plan and make these adaptations.
 Think about regular check-in’s and check-out’s.
 The PDCA-cycle can only be realized by a regular check-in and a check-out.

-I love this so much, because from the moment you begin these check-in’s and check-out’s you begin sticking to your plan more and more and you take control and become more proactive.
-Life not just happens to you, but you begin to shape it.
+I love this so much, and it’s really critical.
+From the moment you start these check-in’s and check-out’s you start sticking to your plan.
+Do this and you take control and become more proactive.
+Life not just happens to you, but you start to shape it.

 Let me describe the check-in and check-out within a PDCA-cycle:

 1. Check-in: before the week begins (e.g. Sunday evening) write your weekly achievement plan, i.e. do the planning steps of goal gathering, clustering and scheduling.
-Also do a daily check-in in the morning where you look at your achievement plan and decide what you want to achieve today.
+Also do a daily check-in in the morning.
+Look at your achievement plan and decide what you want to achieve today.

 2. Check-out: in the evening, cross the goals that have been achieved.
 If you don’t have time for a daily check-out, only do the really necessary weekly check-out.
 In a check-out you cross achieved goals and look at what’s still missing.
 However, the weekly check out should be combined with the new check-in, which completes the cycle:

-3. New Check-in: basically, this is similar to the check-in from before. however, I want to emphasize the cycle process here: you write your plan for the next week based on the results from this week (i.e. from the weekly check-out).
+3. New Check-in: basically, this is similar to the check-in from before.
+But I want to emphasize the cycle process here.
+You write your plan for the next week based on the results from this week (i.e. from the weekly check-out).

-So, goals that remained uncrossed still have to be done and therefore carried into the next week and new goals can only come into the list, if enough “old” goals could be achieved.
+So, goals that remained uncrossed still have to be done.
+Therefore these have to be carried into the next week.
+New goals can only come into the list, if enough “old” goals were achieved.
 As mentioned, don’t overload yourself, rule-of-3.

 III.
 Bonus: Job Achievements Lists